The federal government is still shut down. Here's what that means across the country

 Colorado

-- Sites and lands in Colorado operated by the National Park Service are open, but "some services may be limited or unavailable," according to the agency's website.
+- The state is providing funds to operate two visitor centers at Rocky Mountain National Park.
+Sites and lands in Colorado operated by the National Park Service are open, but "some services may be limited or unavailable," according to the agency's website.
 [Colorado Public Radio]

-- In Colorado, the federal government employs thousands of workers at climate or land-management agencies.
-An EPA spokesperson told CPR News that the agency is operating under its shutdown plan, which would furlough thousands of employees.
+- In Colorado, the federal government employs thousands of workers at federal laboratories, environmental agencies and about 50,000 federal civilian employees working for departments like Agriculture, Interior and Veterans Affairs.
 [Colorado Public Radio]

 - Court documents show almost 200 Colorado-based positions that the Interior Department wants to cut.
 [Colorado Public Radio]

 - Unemployment claims from Colorado's federal workers are surging amid the U.S. government shutdown.
-Stephanie Rogers, a Colorado-based microbiologist with the Food and Drug Administration, told CPR she filed for unemployment the day after the shutdown started.
+1,946 furloughed federal employees have applied for unemployment benefits so far.
 [Colorado Public Radio]

 - Several Colorado credit unions are already issuing Government Relief Loans to help workers make ends meet.
 These short-term loans charge no interest as long as they're paid off within six months.
 [Colorado Public Radio]